On Windows 10, Snip & Sketch is the default app for taking screenshots of the entire screen, active window, or region of the screen.

 Click on Keyboard.

-Under “Print Screen shortcut,” turn on the Use the PrtScn button to open screen snipping toggle switch.
+Under the “Print Screen shortcut” section, turn on the Use the PrtScn button to open screen snipping toggle switch.

-Once you’ve completed the steps, if you have another application currently mapped to use the Print Screen button, you may need to restart your device to apply the settings.
+Once you complete the steps, if you have another application currently mapped to use the Print Screen button, you may need to restart your device to apply the settings.

-After the changes have been applied, you can simply press the PrtScr key on your keyboard to bring up the tools to take a clip or full screen capture of anything that you’re running in the desktop.
+After the changes have been applied, you can simply press the PrtScrn key on the keyboard to bring up the tool to take a snip or full screen capture of anything that you’re running in the desktop.